top of page

 Day 3: The Day Before the Eugene Marathon

 Eugene’s most beloved casual restaurant.
-Creative sweet and savory waffle combinations, easy on the stomach, high in carbohydrate, and the kind of unpretentious comfort food that is exactly right for a Saturday pre-race dinner.
-Travel Oregon specifically calls this out as a pre-race destination.
+Creative sweet and savory waffles, easy on the stomach, high in carbohydrate.
+Exactly right for race eve.
 Dinner by 5:30.
 In bed by 8:30.
 Lights out by 9:00.

 Day 4: Eugene Marathon Race Day